igr/sexyeditor/doc/Usage.md

 ## Resize

 If this option is set, large images will be resized to fit the *desktop* size.
-Note it is a desktop size, not IDEA size, therefore, images will be still a bit larger then editor.
-Therefore it is possible to set amount of resizing: 100% means images will fit to desktop, 50% means images will fit the one quarter of the screen.
+Note it is a desktop size, not IDEA size, therefore, images will be still a bit larger than editor.
+Therefore, it is possible to set amount of resizing: 100% means images will fit to desktop, 50% means images will fit the one quarter of the screen.

 ## Random